 |

-Wikipedia must be studied critically due to its vulnerability to
+from Wikipedia must be studied critically due to

-inaccuracy and vandalism, but it is still a convenient
+but it is still a convenient starting point for

 |